I was 18 when I walked into my new job at a call center that sold insurance.

 After that job, I sold my way to six figures and 800,000 followers on social media.
 Then I made even more money in direct sales.

-Two years ago, when I turned 25, I had a burning desire to share my success and make a bigger impact with the world, so I launched my own marketing agency.
-I needed clients so I hit the telephone and cold called my way to $100k of recurring sales a month in just 120 days.
+Four years ago, I had a burning desire to share my success and make a bigger impact with the world, so I launched my own marketing agency helping others dominate digital marketing.
+I needed clients so I hit the telephone and cold called my way to 6 figures worth of recurring clients a month in just 120 days.

 My job at that call center showed me that my school teacher was wrong.
 There was nothing realistic about an 18 year old becoming the sales record holder for an entire company or a 25 year old becoming a millionaire.